Brain injury is caused by rotational acceleration.

 Along with the support which research has provided for the new theory, it has discredited the notions of coup and contre-coup and of linear acceleration of the brain being a major factor in injury to it.”

 Diffuse axonal injury, also called rotational injury, is caused by angular acceleration, for example when the head rotates quickly.
-The skull may not be damaged, but there can be severe internal brain damage.
+The skull may be intact, but there can be severe internal brain damage.
 This is what the surgeon Dr. Rosenfield was describing in the article mentioned above.

-When bicycle helmets were first introduced, many people pushed for helmets claiming that they protected against serious brain injury.
-Ironically, not only is this not true, but the opposite is more likely to be the case:
+Some people believe helmets protect against brain injury.
+Not only is this not true, but the opposite is more likely to be the case:

 “Protecting the brain from injury that results in death or chronic disablement provides the main motivation for wearing helmets.
 Their design has been driven by the development of synthetic polystyrene foams which can reduce the linear acceleration resulting from direct impact to the head, but scientific research shows that angular acceleration from oblique impulse is a more important cause of brain injury.
 Helmets are not tested for capacity to reduce it and, as Australian research first showed, they may increase it.“

-Even though helmets do not provide a solution to serious brain injury, fear of chronic disability has been used as a scare tactic to promote helmets.
-This deceitful practice has lead to an exaggerated opinion of the protection provided by helmets.
+Even though helmets do not protect against brain injury, fear of chronic disability has been used to promote them.
+This has lead to an exaggerated opinion of the protection provided by helmets.
 A false sense of safety can lead to increase risk taking, as reported in the New York Times:

 “the increased use of bike helmets may have had an unintended consequence: riders may feel an inflated sense of security and take more risks. …